 Dr Claudius Gräbner

-Claudius Gräbner is a Research Associate at the Institute for Comprehensive Analysis of the Economy at the Johannes Kepler University Linz (Austria) and a researcher at the Institute for Inclusive and Sustainable Economies.
-His research is concerned with the effects of globalisation, the determinants for international competitiveness of countries, economic complexity, institutions, development and the EU.
-He holds a PhD in Economics from the University of Bremen.
+Claudius Gräbner is a Research Associate at the Institute for Socio-Economics at the University of Duisburg-Essen (Germany) and the Institute for Comprehensive Analysis of the Economy at the Johannes Kepler University Linz (Austria), as well as a research fellow of the ZOE Institute for Future-Fit Economies.
+His research is concerned with the effects of globalization and the determinants for international competitiveness, as well as the role of technological change and economic complexity for socio-economic development.

 This research project studies the extent to which globalisation reinforces structural inequalities between nation states in the Eurozone, and which kind of policies can help to bring about convergence among the member states.